 While I do think the PBA Experience idea is a good idea on the surface, I hope we are not running participants out of the game as well.
 It is quite clear that USBC’s Sport Bowling phase one was not a success.
 In fact, I predicted in its past 2:1 ratio structure it would become a failure.
 When the PBA Tour announced they were going to use the standard in 2001, I warned the PBA leaders as well to no avail.
 Sport Bowling 2:1 ratio parameters lasted three weeks on the PBA tour.

 This is however where Nicklaus’ course comparison comes back full circle to bowling.
-From observing countless events all over the world, as oil patterns get flatter, the less skilled actually score worse with today’s high tech balls.
+From observing countless events all over the world, as oil patterns get flatter, the less skilled actually score worse with today’s high tech balls than they would with balanced balls.
 Because of the highly responsive nature of today’s bowling balls, mistakes are magnified and spare leaves become more difficult, which make the less skilled bowler become confused and dejected.

 Jack Nicklaus; “The game is more popular than ever among avid golfers with the income and leisure to play a lot, but most people have less free time than ever.
 The current generation of younger parents spends a lot more time supervising their kids than previous generations, and it means they find it harder to justify a weekend round of golf.
 Leaving for the course at 7 in the morning and coming back at 3 in the afternoon is a hard sell for a family man.
 But getting back in time for lunch wouldn’t be.